RubixML/Credit/README.md

 You can refer to the [slide deck](https://docs.google.com/presentation/d/1ZteG0Rf3siS_o-8x2r2AWw95ntcCggmmEHUfwQiuCnk/edit?usp=sharing) that accompanies this example project if you need extra help or wanted a more in depth look at the math behind Logistic Regression and Gradient Descent.

 ## Tutorial
 The dataset provided to us contains 30,000 labeled samples from customers of a Taiwanese credit card issuer.
 Our objective is to train an estimator that predicts the probability of a customer defaulting on their credit card bill next month.
 Since this is a binary classification problem (*will* or *won't* default) we can use Rubix's [Logistic Regression](https://github.com/RubixML/RubixML#logistic-regression) classifier which implements the Probabilistic interface.
+Logistic Regression is a supervised learner that uses an algorithm called Gradient Descent under the hood.
 Since Logistic Regression is only compatible with continuous features (*ints* and/or *floats*) we will need [One Hot Encoder](https://github.com/RubixML/RubixML#one-hot-encoder) to convert all the categorical features such as gender, education, and marital status to continuous ones.
 We'll also demonstrate standardizing using the [Z Scale Standardizer](https://github.com/RubixML/RubixML#z-scale-standardizer) and model persistence using the [Persistent Model](https://github.com/RubixML/RubixML#persistent-model) wrapper.

 ### Training
 Training is the process of feeding data to the learner so that it can build a model of the problem its trying to solve.
 In Rubix, data is carried in containers called *Datasets*.
 Let's start by extracting the dataset from the provided `dataset.csv` file and instantiating a *Labeled* dataset object from it.